 On the agreed completion date, the balance of the purchase price is transferred to the seller, typically through your solicitor.
 Once this is done, ownership of the property is officially transferred to you, and you will receive the keys to your new home.
 Your solicitor will also handle the payment of Stamp Duty Land Tax and the registration of the property with the UK Land Registry in your name.

-After the transaction is complete, there are still a few essential tasks to take care of.
-You'll need to update utility accounts (electricity, water, gas), set up standing orders for recurring bills, and register for council tax, a local property service tax.
-Additionally, suppose you're not planning to reside in the property full-time.
-In that case, consider hiring a property manager to oversee maintenance, rental (if applicable), and other administrative tasks.
+After you send money and the property transaction is complete, there are still a few essential tasks to take care of.
+You’ll need to update utility accounts (electricity, water, gas), set up standing orders for recurring bills, and register for council tax.
+Additionally, if you don’t plan to live in the property full-time, consider hiring a property manager to handle maintenance, rentals (if applicable), and other administrative tasks.

 Here are some of the best locations in the UK for Canadians looking to buy property, broken down into major cities, beach locations, and picturesque rural regions:

-Brighton: Just an hour south of London, Brighton is a lively seaside city known for its eclectic culture, beautiful beaches, and vibrant LGBTQ+ community.
+Brighton: Just an hour south of London, Brighton is a lively seaside city known for its eclectic culture, beautiful beaches, and vibrant communities.
 It's perfect for those who want coastal living without being too far from the capital.

 Bournemouth: Bournemouth boasts some of the best beaches in England, with golden sands and a mild climate.
 It's a popular destination for retirees and families alike, offering a relaxed lifestyle with excellent local amenities.